What is Hydroquinone?

 Hydroquinone is an aromatic organic compound with a chemical formula C6H6O2.

-Most widely used industrial methods of producing Hydroquinone are hydroxylation of phenol and cumene process.
-Other less common methods are by oxidation of various phenols, oxidation of aniline by manganese dioxide, the dry distillation of quinic acid or from acetylene and iron pentacarbonyl.
+The most widely used industrial methods of producing Hydroquinone are hydroxylation of phenol and cumene process.
+Other less common methods are oxidation of various phenols, oxidation of aniline by manganese dioxide, and the dry distillation of quinic acid or from acetylene and iron pentacarbonyl.
 It is widely used for benzene exposure as a biomarker.
 It naturally occurs in the defensive glands of bombardier beetles.

 Properties of Hydroquinone – C6H6O2

 |Boiling Point||287 °C|

 |Melting Point||172 °C|